chunhuizng/amuse/README.md

 ## Project Overview

-This code repository includes implementations of the Temporal Working Memory (TMW) mechanism algorithm applied to nine different state-of-the-art models.
+This code repository includes implementations of the TWM mechanism algorithm applied to nine different state-of-the-art models.
 The steps to run the code are as follows:

 1. **Download the repository**: Clone this repository to your local environment.
 2. **Data Preprocessing**: Prepare data following the preprocessing steps in each original model repository.